Miguel-Alejandro/youtube-widget-ui/readme.md

 ## 🖥️ Installation

-This library can be used either in pure javascript or some framework like angular, react or vue.
+This library can be used in Angular, React, or Vue.
 So next we will see how to install it.
+In the next few days I will be adding the installation documentation for React and vue

 ### 🔴 Angular
 If you are using or working with a javascript project with node.js to install this library follow the steps below